qrichert/goji/docs/BasicFlow.md

 Usually you want to have a `$this->m_app` attribute, so you can access the main `App` object from your controller, but you're not forced to use it.
-On the other hand, what is required is to accept an `App` object as paramater, since `Router` passes the `App` object to the controller constructor, like:
+On the other hand, what is required is to accept an `App` object as parameter, since `Router` passes the global `App` object to the controller constructor, like:

 ```php
 $controller = new \App\Controller\YourController($app);